 Types of Vaccines

-There are 3 vaccines available in the United States: Pfizer-BioNTech, Moderna, and Johnson & Johnson’s Janssen.
+There are 4 vaccines available in the United States: Pfizer-BioNTech, Moderna, Johnson & Johnson’s Janssen, and Novavax.
 Your vaccine may require more than one dose during your primary series, which is your first time being vaccinated.

 - Pfizer-BioNTech: 2 doses given 3 weeks (21 days) apart